To determine if the concentration of digoxin in your blood is at a therapeutic level or to detect toxic levels of the drug in your blood

-No special preparation is needed, but timing of sample collection is important.
-When having your blood drawn, tell the person taking your sample when you took your last dose of digoxin.
+No special preparation is needed, but timing of sample collection is important, and you may be instructed to have your blood drawn a specific number of hours after your last dose of digoxin, typically 6-8 hours.
+When having your blood drawn, tell the person collecting your blood sample when you took your last dose of digoxin.

 Digoxin is a drug used to treat heart failure and abnormal heart rhythms.
 Heart failure, including congestive heart failure (CHF), causes the heart to become less effective at circulating blood.
 As a result, blood backs up into the legs, hands, feet, lungs and liver, causing swelling, shortness of breath, and fatigue.
 This test measures the amount of digoxin in the blood.

-Digoxin is prescribed to alleviate some symptoms of heart failure.
+Digoxin is prescribed to relieve some symptoms of heart failure.
 It strengthens the contractions of the heart and helps it to pump blood more efficiently.
 Digoxin also helps control the heart rate and abnormal heart rhythms known as arrhythmias.
-It will not cure heart failure or arrhythmias, which are chronic conditions, but can help to manage the symptoms along with diet, exercise, and other medications.
+It will not cure heart failure or arrhythmias, which are long-term (chronic) conditions, but can help to manage the symptoms along with diet, exercise, and other medications.

 Digoxin levels must be monitored because the drug has a narrow safety range.
 If the level in the blood is too low, symptoms may recur.
 If the level is too high, toxicity may occur.
 Digoxin dosage may be adjusted based on levels measured.

-A digoxin test is used to monitor the concentration of the drug in the blood.
+A digoxin test is used to monitor the drug level in the blood.
 The dose of digoxin prescribed may be adjusted depending on the level measured.
-A healthcare practitioner may order one or more digoxin tests when a person begins treatment to determine if the initial dosage is within therapeutic range and then order it at regular intervals to ensure that the therapeutic level is maintained.
-A digoxin test may also be used to determine if someone's symptoms are due to an insufficient amount of the drug or to digoxin toxicity.
+Your healthcare practitioner may order one or more digoxin tests when you begin treatment to determine if the initial dosage is within therapeutic range and then order it at regular intervals to ensure that the therapeutic level is maintained.
+A digoxin test may also be used to determine if symptoms are due to an insufficient amount of the drug or to digoxin toxicity.

 When is it ordered?

 A healthcare practitioner will order the test to measure digoxin at the beginning of drug therapy to ensure correct dosage.
 Digoxin takes approximately one to two weeks to reach a steady level in the blood and in the target organ, the heart.
-A test done at that time will reflect more accurately whether a person is receiving the right amount of digoxin.
+A test done at that time will reflect more accurately whether you are receiving the right amount of digoxin.

-Once the dosage level is determined, routine monitoring of digoxin levels, at a frequency determined by the healthcare practitioner, will verify correct dosage.
+Once the dose is determined, routine monitoring of digoxin levels, at a frequency determined by your healthcare practitioner, will verify correct dosage.

-A digoxin test may be ordered when it is suspected that levels are too low in someone who is taking the medication and has symptoms of heart failure, such as:
+A digoxin test may be ordered when it is suspected that levels are too low if you are taking the medication and have symptoms of heart failure, such as: